From £45,9507

 Back to top

-Buyers can choose between lower-rung Allure and upper-level GT models throughout the range.
-GT trim typically adds 20in wheels, adaptive cruise control, LED headlights and a powered tailgate.
+Buyers can choose between lower-rung Allure and upper-level GT, or Launch Edition for the Dual Motor - the only four-wheel drive model.
+GT trim typically adds 20in wheels, adaptive cruise control, LED headlights and a powered tailgate over the already well-equipped Allure, with Launch Edition adding a panoramic opening sunroof, acoustic glass, cabin pre-conditioning and a heat pump.

 DESIGN & STYLING